-Credit is probably one of the most important parts of the economy and also one of the least understood.
-It is the biggest and most volatile part of the economy which makes it so important.
+Credit is probably one of the most important parts of the economy but, at the same time, it’s one of the least understood.

-Credit can help both lenders and borrowers get what they want.
-Borrowers promise to pay the lenders the original amount they borrowed (principal) and an additional amount called interest.
-When interest rates are high, borrowing rates tend to be low because its expensive.
-When interest rates are low borrowing becomes cheaper and therefore increases.
-When borrowers agree to pay in the future and lenders believe them, credit is created.
+Credit allows both the lender and the borrower in this scenario to get what they want.
+Through credit, borrowers receive a certain amount of cash and promise lenders to pay it back at a later date, often with an additional amount on top, known as interest.
+When interest rates are high, borrowing rates tend to be low because it’s expensive.
+When interest rates are low borrowing becomes cheaper and therefore rates increase.